solevar-collective/mission-statement/README.md

 ## 2. Research Domains

 The collective will not rely on the methodologies traditionally used in mainstream AI, such as large language models (LLMs) and generative AI – our endeavours are rooted in low-level, foundational approaches.
-While additional methodologies may be borrowed from other areas (such as deep neural networks from deep learning), the following subjects and topics (non-exhaustive list) constitute BESC's backbone:
+While additional methodologies may be borrowed from other areas (such as deep neural networks from deep learning), the following subjects and topics (non-exhaustive list) constitute the Solevar Foundation's backbone:

 - Cognitive science:
     - Cognitive modelling.